 At the Estorick Collection Italian Threads: MITA Textile Design 1926 – 1976 (September 30 – January 17 2021) tells the story of Manifattura Italiana Tappeti Artistici, or MITA, a celebrated Italian Textile firm which was founded in 1926 and featured some of the most talented Italian designers of the time.
 The exhibition showcases 50 years of the firm’s bold rug, tapestry, scarf, and printed fabric designs produced for everything from private homes and clubs to ocean liners.

 Fashion and Textile Museum

-Following this, Out of the Blue: Fifty Years of Designers Guild (February 14 – June 14) celebrates another half-century anniversary.
+Over at the Fashion and Textile Museum Out of the Blue: Fifty Years of Designers Guild (until February 21 2021) celebrates another half-century anniversary.
 The exhibition tells the five-decade history of the design company founded by Tricia Guild, which started life as a small section in a shop in Chelsea, and grew into a global enterprise which has shaped the way we think about design within our homes.
 The exhibition offers a unique insight into the company’s archive, and features never-before-seen designs and artwork.